Yapi Kredi Bank Azerbaijan

-Yapi Kredi Bank Azerbaijan is a bank based in Azerbaijan.
-Its head office is situated at Baku, Azerbaijan.
+Yapi Kredi Bank Azerbaijan is a bank based in Azerbaijan, with its head office in Baku.

 Kocbank Azerbaijan LTD CJSC Bank was founded in partnership of Kocbank Inc. (80%), controlled by Koc Holding - one of the authoritative industrial groups of Turkey, and International Finance Corporation of the World Bank (20%).

-Kocbank Azerbaijan LTD was established by the authorized fund amounting to 5,000,000 (five million) under the provisions of the National Bank of Azerbaijan Republic and registered by the Ministry of Justice of Azerbaijan Republic on October 21, 1998 and the bank applied to the National Bank for getting the required license for its activity.
-The bank personnel was employed and trained promptly in Kocbank Inc. of Turkey in connection with long-lasting banking, and repair and maintenance works were completed at the place of operation in the course of application.
+Kocbank Azerbaijan LTD was established by the authorized fund amounting to 5,000,000 (five million) under the provisions of the Central Bank of Azerbaijan and registered by the Ministry of Justice of Azerbaijan on October 21, 1998, and the bank applied to the National Bank for getting the required license for its activity.
+The bank personnel were employed and trained promptly in Kocbank Inc. of Turkey in connection with long-lasting banking, and repair and maintenance works were completed at the place of operation in the course of application.
 The bank was granted a license # 243, dated January 11, 2000, by the National Bank of Azerbaijan Republic to commence its operation.
 The bank performs the activities as provided by the license issued by the National Bank of Azerbaijan Republic.

-Koc Group and Uni Credito Italiano SPA entered into contract of intent about 50% - 50% cooperation on “Koc Financial Services Inc.” to incorporate the companies of Koc Group acting in the financial sector and to enhance effectivity through owning great part of the shares.
+Koc Group and Uni Credito Italiano SPA entered into a contract of intent about 50% - 50% cooperation on “Koc Financial Services Inc.” to incorporate the companies of Koc Group acting in the financial sector and to enhance effectivity through owning a great part of the shares.
 The Co-operation Contract was concluded in May 2002 in Milan and the process completed on October 21, 2002.
-And consequently, the shares of Koc Group in financial sector (Kocbank, Koc Lease, Koc Factoring, Koc Invest, Kocbank Netherlands, N.V., Kocbank Azerbaijan CJSC and Koc Assets Management) were allocated between “Koc Financial Services” and Uni Credito Italiano, and Koc Group turned into equal in rights partner of “Koc Financial Services”.
+And consequently, the shares of Koc Group in the financial sector (Kocbank, Koc Lease, Koc Factoring, Koc Invest, Kocbank Netherlands, N.V., Kocbank Azerbaijan CJSC and Koc Assets Management) were allocated between “Koc Financial Services” and Uni Credito Italiano, and Koc Group turned into equal in rights partner of “Koc Financial Services”.

 The bank entered into the family of Koc Financial Services at Yapı Kredi Bank Inc. in Turkey in August 2005 as well.

 Kocbank Azerbaijan LTD CJSC Bank increased its Authorized Capital up to 2,000,000 (two million) USD in August 2004.